-I have taken a somewhat less conventional career path by way of FDA and the pharmaceutical industry to teaching at Tufts and now to becoming the director of this most extraordinary program.
+I have taken a somewhat less conventional career path: beginning with FDA and the pharmaceutical industry, then to teaching at Tufts and now to serving as the director of this most extraordinary program.

-I had thought that an MBA would give me tools that would interface at the borders of medicine.
+I had thought that an MBA would give me tools that would help me navigate at the interface of business and medicine.
 But that’s not what happened.
-Rather, I learned how business knowledge and skills inform my medical perspective and training.
+Rather, I learned how business knowledge and skills inform my whole medical perspective and training.

 Here are some of the universal truths I have learned along the way that each of you can expect to experience in your own way:

 - You will never stop learning, growing, developing, transforming